This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 As we mentioned above, the Beginner Weapons NPC lets you change your class in the game.
 This is where you exchange your weapons and shields.

-Be aware that your level will reset when you switch to a new class.
+Remember that your level will reset when you switch to a new class.

 The Infusion Specialist lets you combine one item with another to create specialty tools and objects.
 In order to combine items together, they must share a common stat with each other.